Risks of heterogeneously persistent higher moments: Introduction

-More generally, returns and risk can be decomposed to elements with various levels of persistence \citep{adrian2008}.
-In their seminal work, \cite{bansal2004} suggest frequency decomposition of consumption and dividend growth processes as a key to explaining various asset markets puzzles.
-Shocks to consumption at different frequencies have different implications for model outcomes; they enter the pricing kernel with different weights \citep{dew2013asset}, have varying effects on asset returns \citep{ortu2013, yu2012using} and lifetime utility \cite{bidder2016long}, moreover exposure of firms' cash flow to shocks with different persistence varies \citep{li2016short}. \cite{bandi2019spectral} decompose the betas in consumption CAPM model, thus disentangle the effect of exposure to market risk for various horizons. \cite{kamara2016horizon} identify the sources of transitory and persistent risks in five cornerstone factors (MKT, SMB, HML, MOM, LIQ) by observing their power to explain the cross-section of expected returns over different horizons.
+More generally, returns and risks can be decomposed into elements with different degrees of persistence \citep{adrian2008}.
+In their seminal work, \cite{bansal2004} suggest frequency decomposition of consumption and dividend growth processes as a key to explaining various puzzles in asset markets.
+Shocks to consumption at different frequencies have different implications for model outcomes; they enter the pricing kernel with different weights \citep{dew2013asset}, have different effects on asset returns \citep{ortu2013, yu2012using} and lifetime utility \citep{bidder2016long}, and the exposure of firms' cash flows to shocks of different persistence varies \citep{li2016short}. \cite{bandi2019spectral} decompose the betas in the consumption CAPM model, thus disentangling the effect of exposure to market risk for different horizons. \cite{kamara2016horizon} identify the sources of transitory and persistent risks in five cornerstone factors (MKT, SMB, HML, MOM, LIQ) by observing their power to explain the cross-section of expected returns over different horizons.